RohitKS7/Crowd-Funding-Web3-App/README.md

 # Relevance to Amana

-- This project aligns with Amana’s Web3 frontend needs:Built with React, part of Amana’s stack, and Vite (similar to Next.js for frontend).
+This project aligns with Amana’s Web3 frontend needs:

+- Built with React, part of Amana’s stack, and Vite (similar to Next.js for frontend).
 - Focuses on Web3 user interactions (e.g., donations), like Amana’s gasless actions (e.g., “Deposit Gasless”).
 - Shows my experience with DeFi-like apps, directly relevant to Amana’s yield aggregator.